-On August 20, 1915, Private Brown and his 1st Battalion embarked in the Royal Navy Harbour of Devonport onto the requisitioned passenger-liner Megantic for passage to the Middle East and to the fighting against the Turks.
+On August 20, 1915, Private Somerton and his 1st Battalion embarked in the Royal Navy Harbour of Devonport onto the requisitioned passenger-liner Megantic for passage to the Middle East and to the fighting against the Turks.
 There, a month later - having spent some two weeks billeted in British barracks in the vicinity of the Egyptian capital, Cairo - on September 20, the 1st Battalion was to land at Suvla Bay on the Gallipoli Peninsula.

-(Right above: Kangaroo Beach, where the officers and men of the Newfoundland Battalion landed on the night of September 19-20, 1915, is to be seen in the distance at the far end of Suvla Bay.
+(Right: Kangaroo Beach, where the officers and men of the 1st Battalion, Newfoundland Regiment, landed on the night of September 19-20, 1915, is to be seen in the distance at the far end of Suvla Bay.
 The remains of a landing-craft are still clearly visible in the foreground on 'A' Beach. - photograph taken in 2011)

-(Right above: Newfoundland troops on board a troop-ship anchored at Mudros: either Megantic on August 29, Ausonia on September 18, or Prince Abbas on September 19 - Whichever the case, they were yet to land on Gallipoli. - from Provincial Archives)
+(Right below: Newfoundland troops on board a troop-ship anchored at Mudros: either Megantic on August 29, Ausonia on September 18, or Prince Abbas on September 19 - Whichever the case, they were yet to land on Gallipoli. - from Provincial Archives)

-(Right: A century later, the area, little changed from those faroff days, of the Newfoundland positions at Suvla, and where the 1st Battalion was to serve during the fall of 1915 - photograph from 2011)
+(Right below: A century later, the area, little changed from those far-off days, of the Newfoundland positions at Suvla Bay, and where the 1st Battalion of the Newfoundland Regiment was to serve during the autumn of 1915 - photograph from 2011)